nikola1595/DentalInformationSystem/README.md

 ![](PresentationImages/CreateProtocolForm.PNG)

-Expense report from mulitple tables throughout Dental IS ready for export to PDF.
+Expense report from multiple tables throughout Dental IS ready for export to PDF.

 ![](PresentationImages/ExpensesReport.PNG)